qor/qor/example/tutorial/bookstore/README.md

 		},
 	})

 We define a `Meta` field for the `book` `Resource`.
 It's internal name is "AuthorNames", which we use in `book.IndexAttrs()` to use it in our admin book listing.
-The "Label` is what goes into the table header and the "Valuer" is a function that will return the display value we want - in our case the comma separated list of author names.
+The `Label` is what goes into the table header and the `Valuer` is a function that will return the display value we want - in our case the comma separated list of author names.

 ##### Editable fields

 By default all defined model attributes and `Meta` attributes are included in the edit interface.
 If you need to limit the fields that are editable you can manually set the `EditAttrs`:

 	book.EditAttrs("Title", "Authors", "Synopsis", "ReleaseDate", "Price", "CoverImage")

 #### Searchable Fields